-- .. the one who solves a problem best - ... the one who pretends to solve a problem best - ... the one who solves a problem just good enough - .. the one who solves a problem reliably
+- ... the company who solves a problem best, i.e., provides the best value proposition for the customer - ... the one who pretends to solve a problem best - ... the one who solves a problem just good enough - ... the one who solves a problem reliably